Live & Learn at SMCC

 Orion Residence Hall – Midcoast Campus in Brunswick

 Orion Residence Hall is a coed residence hall that offers room for approximately 80 occupants.
-Orion Hall is located on Sewall Street near the campus’ main entrance and is also home to SMCC’s Security and Student Life offices.
+Orion Hall is located on Sewall Street near the campus’ main entrance and is also home to SMCC’s Security office.

 Orion Residence Hall offers: